-This hotel is a fantastic find.
-Very reasonably priced at 110 pounds for a double it is beautifully minimalist.
+Hotel Gutkowksi is a fantastic find.
+It is very reasonably priced at 110 pounds for a double it is beautifully minimalist.
 The location is fantastic – just on the edge of lovely Ortygia and across from the waterfront.
 The restaurant has a great restaurant where you can get dinner and a fab breakfast.

 The rooms are lovely – minimalists and clean and as I was there in August I particularly appreciated the fantastic air conditioning.